dumindu/nu_1/content/en/blog/2025_1_the_next_wave/index.md

 ---
 title: The Next Wave! 🌊
-url: "the-next-wave-of-programming"
+slug: "the-next-wave-of-programming"
+summary: The next wave of programming jobs may be very different!
 ---

-> 🧑‍💻The next wave of programming jobs may be very different!

 **The Shift: Programming Becoming More Abstracted**